Choose another writer in this calendar:

 'I suppose,' the assistant commissioner said thoughtfully, 'that we detectives understand crime, understand the psychology of crime if you like.
 But we don't reach our understanding by experiments on rats, or by statistics. (from The Curzon Case, 1972)

-Francis Durbridge was born in Hull, Yorkshire.
-He was educated at
+Francis Henry Durbridge was born in Hull, Yorkshire.
+From an early age, he was a voracious reader.
+Durbridge was educated at

 Bradford Grammar School, where he was encouraged to write by an English

-teacher.
-While he was still a student, Durbridge had a radio
+While still a student, Durbridge had a radio

 In 1940 Durbridge married Norah